vitor-gp/visible-guitar/1st-part/README.md

 - query_child_id

 ### Comments
 This is not the kind of implementation to deal with big data, becoming expansive.
-But if you dont have too much data to handle, its easier and cheaper than the 2st part solution, DataProc starting cluster is expensive.
+But if you dont have too much data to handle, its easier and cheaper than the 2st part solution, DataProc minimum cluster has a high starting price.